Enable TLS connections¶

 Certificates¶

-This will generate the certificates in
+This will generate the TLS certificates in a new certificates/

 The approach for generating TLS certificates in the context of this example can serve as an inspiration and starting point, but it should not be used as a reference for production environments.
 Please refer to other sources regarding the issue of correctly generating certificates for production environments.
 For non-critical prototyping or research projects, it might be sufficient to use the self-signed certificates generated using the scripts mentioned in this guide.